 Did you know that you will soon be able to apply for a postgraduate loan of up to £10,000 for some courses and options?

-You will engage at an advanced level with the perspectives of commercial markets, design processes and models of design management, defining them via a combination of theoretical and practical analysis.
-In applying these to the evolution of contextually specific interior design sectors, you will define alternative theorems and strategies relating to the construction and deconstruction of design ideas and processes.
+This module provides you with the opportunities to engage at an advanced level with the perspectives of commercial markets, design processes and models of design management.
+This inter-related module will be defined by using a combination of theoretical and practical analysis applied to the evolution of contextually specific design sectors.
+In doing this, you will define alternative theorems and strategies relating to the construction and deconstruction of design ideas, mechanisms, and processes as part of the student’s own design practice.

 This is a 45-week course divided into three 15-week Trimesters.
 Each Trimester is divided into a ten week structured programme followed by five weeks of independent learning and reflection.